farideh123/hello-world/README.md

 # hello-world
-I am learning Git and GitHub so far so good!!!
+I am learning Git and GitHub so far so good!!!changed 2nd time